-Recently, I have gotten a lot of questions from student's in college or recent college graduates about how to stay zero waste with NO MONEY!!!
-Honestly, it's not difficult as you may think.
-It's been a year and a half since I graduated from college, I believe that the zero waste lifestyle has allowed me to feel more financially free.
-Here's my tips on how you too can live a life of more freedom, possibilities, and less worry and stress.
+Recently, I have received a lot of questions from students in college, or recent college graduates about how to stay zero waste when you have LITTLE MONEY.
+The life of a college student is also a life where you totally lack expendable income.
+Zero-waste living may seem expensive, thanks to Instagram and advertisements.
+But, honestly, it's not as difficult as you may think.
+I graduated from college 18 months ago and I believe that the zero waste lifestyle has allowed me to be more financially free.

 1. Don't Let Anyone Intimidate You!
 You Are Doing Your Best!

 I am starting off with this one because this is something that I tell myself every morning.
-Recently, on a Facebook group, someone asked if they should continue purchasing tea in compostable packaging, or if it is really worth it to drive 2 hours away to their local bulk store to purchase bulk tea.
+Recently, on a Facebook group, someone asked if they should continue purchasing tea in compostable packaging, or if it was worth a 2 hour drive to their local bulk store to purchase bulk tea.
 Many people jumped on how they should have a bulk tea place near them because they are "EVERYWHERE".
 I immediately replied with, "my local health food stores has a very limited section of bulk items, and I have never been able to find bulk tea near me.
-I also swear by compostable tea because they are going right back into the earth!!!!"
+I also swear by compostable tea because they are going right back into the earth.”

-At the end of the day don't let anyone make you feel like your impact isn't sufficient enough.
-Not everyone can find all of their items package free and put them in perfect mason jars!
-YOU ARE DOING YOUR BEST!!!
+At the end of the day don't let anyone make you feel like your impact isn't good enough.
+Not everyone can find all of their items package free and put them in aesthetically pleasing mason jars.
+YOU ARE DOING YOUR BEST AND THAT IS ENOUGH!

 2. Try to Find as Much as You Can in BULK!